-- Cooperation with supervision: This area concerns the offender's ability to selfmonitor and comply with the rules of community and institutional supervision.
-Offenders with general criminal lifestyles would be expected to have more supervision problems.
+- Attitudes tolerant of sexual assault: Sex offender risk is increased if the offender holds attitudes or values that excuse, permit or condone deviant sexual behavior.
+This is assessed by identifying the range of situations when a sexual offense would be acceptable for anyone to commit.
+Attitudes tolerant of sexual assault would be considered high if there are several situations where sexual abuse of others is acceptable; moderate if there are rare instances when it is acceptable; and low when there are no situations where sexual assault is acceptable. - Cooperation with supervision: This area concerns the offender's ability to selfmonitor and comply with the rules of community and institutional supervision.
+When assessing this variable, consider whether or not an offender believes he is at risk for sexual reoffense.
+If not, then his ability to cooperate with conditions of community supervision would be compromised.
+Additionally, offenders with general criminal lifestyles would be expected to have more supervision problems.
 Offenders may be disengaged in supervision.
-These offenders may "just be going through the motions," keep secrets and be less invested in treatment.
+These offenders may "just be going through the motions," keep secrets and not be invested in treatment.
 Some offenders are manipulative by trying to "play the system" or to be your equal.
 They may lie and be deceptive or ask for special favors.
 They may play one staff member against another.
 Higher risk on this factor is associated with offenders who miss scheduled appointments, show up late or frequently reschedule.
-Poor prognostic indicators are breaking the conditions of community supervision or conditional release and placing oneself in high-risk situations. - General self-regulation: This construct concerns the offender's ability to selfmonitor and inhibit antisocial thoughts and behaviors.
+Poor prognostic indicators are breaking the conditions of community supervision or conditional release and placing oneself in high-risk situations.
+In general, this variable is related to whether one feels an offender is working with or against a supervisor or, more generally, a treatment program.
+When offenders see themselves as no risk then they are more likely to place themselves in high risk situations that may increase their chance of violating conditions of community supervision. - General self-regulation: This construct concerns the offender's ability to self-monitor and inhibit antisocial thoughts and behaviors.
 Offenders often have unstable lifestyles characterized by behavioral impulsivity, and frequent or poorly thought out changes in work, residences and relationships.
-The capacity to selfregulate is important for offenders wishing to change their behavior.
+The capacity to self-regulate is important for offenders wishing to change their behavior.
 The three components of general self-regulation include 1) impulsive acts 2) poor cognitive problem solving and 3) negative emotionality/hostility.
 Impulsivity refers to the extent the offender is easily bored, seeks thrills and has little regard for personal safety or the safety of others in multiple settings.
 Poor cognitive problem solving is characterized by the offender's failure to identify the problems they have, propose unrealistic solutions (or none at all), lack of long-term plans and failure to recognize the consequences of their actions.
 Negative emotionality is a tendency towards feeling hostile, victimized, resentful and vulnerable to emotional collapse when stressed.
 The offender may engage in hostility, aggression, suspicion, rumination, victim blaming, entitlement, emotional collapse when stressed and explosive expressions of emotion.